Lilla Day Monroe: Kansas Day Club

 An event known as the Kansas Day Club had existed for a long time of which purpose had been to celebrate Kansas statehood.
 In 1905, Monroe and her friends felt that a women's version of the event would be more gratifying than being passive observers of the men's club.
 Monroe was an officer in the new Women's Kansas Day Club.
 She also composed the club's articles.
 The purpose of the club was to gather and preserve Kansas history and encourage patriotism among the youth of the state.
 The club was an offshoot of the Good Government Club.

 Good Government Club

 Monroe spent many years as a lobbyist with the Good Government Club of Topeka.
 This led to a unanimous Kansas Senate vote to allow her free access to the Senate floor.
 Monroe appears to have the most material in the Hand Book of Laws.
 Laws discussed in this handbook are mostly from reprints from her articles published in The Women Lawyers' Journal.
 Monroe spent 27 years as the head of this club's lobbying efforts.

 Other lobbying attempts included a minimum wage bill, child hygiene division in the State Board of Health, the property and inheritance laws, prenuptial contracts, divorce reform, "care and confinement degenerates, and the segregation of mental and moral delinquents", equal tax exemption to both sexes.
-Monroe experienced a great deal of success in lobbying for Wome's suffrage and other examples mentioned herein.
+Monroe experienced a great deal of success in lobbying for women's suffrage and other examples mentioned herein.